govekk/image-processing/episodes/08-connected-components.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## How many objects are in that image (15 min)
+## How does parameter choice change how many objects are in the image?
+(15 min)

 Now, it is your turn to practice.
-Using the function `segment_multichannel`, find two ways of printing out the number of objects found in the image.
+Using the function `segment_multichannel`, print out the value `count` to see how many objects were found in the image.

 What number of objects would you expect to get?